Mangu/AzureIoTHandsOnLabs/Module2/readme.md

 #### Step 1 - Environment and device setup
 In this section, we will get our desktops talking to our Raspberry Pi’s (RPI), login, and make sure they are connected to the network.
 Once done, we will make the physical connections between our Pi’s and the DHT22 temperature and humidity sensor, and an LED to represent a “high temperature alarm”.
-Several things have already been pre-setup for you on the RPI’s provided for this lab
+Several things \*may\* have already been pre-setup for you on the RPI’s provided for this lab
 *	Raspbian Jesse, a version of Debian Linux has been pre-installed
 *	Serial communication has already been enabled (so you can ‘console’ into them over a serial connection)
 *	They have been pre-connected to guest wireless